Board of Directors

 Guy CoganMonitor Deloitte Senior Partner

 Guy Cogan is a Senior Partner at Monitor Deloitte and serves as the Global Leader for Strategy and Operations Consulting.
 Guy started his career at Bain & Company in London, England where he ultimately served as the Managing Partner of the UK operations.
 He has also held leadership positions at AT Kearney and Monitor Group, before its acquisition by Deloitte Consulting.
 With 30 years of industry and consulting experience, his work has included both accelerating growth and improving profitability at corporate and business unit levels for major global clients.
-Guy holds a BA and MA in Engineering from St Catharine’s College, Cambridge University, as well as an MBA from the Harvard Business School.
+Guy holds a BA and MA in Engineering from St Catharine’s College, Cambridge University, as well as an MBA from the Harvard Business School, where he was named a Baker Scholar.

 Steve EckertClassic Communities Organization CEO